 User Access Overview

-You can manage user access to Cisco Unified Communications Manager by assigning the following items to your end users:
+Manage user access to Cisco Unified Communications Manager by configuring the following items:

 Access Control Groups

 When you provision end users, you must decide on what roles you want to assign to your users.
 You can assign roles to an end user, application user, or to an access control group.
 You can assign multiple roles to a single user.

 Each role contains a set of privileges that are attached to a specific resource or application.
 For example, the Standard CCM End Users role provides users who are assigned that role with access to the Cisco Unified Communications Self Care Portal.
 You can also assign roles that provide access to resources such as Cisco Unified Communications Manager Administration, Cisco CDR Analysis and Reporting, the Dialed Number Analyzer, and the CTI interface.
 For most resources with graphical user interfaces, such as a specific configuration window, the privileges that are attached to the role allow the user to view or update data in that window, or in a group of related windows.